Killaship/Codename-Proton/README.md

 TODO (In order of priority):

+Make it so you can "install" the OS to another drive. (read everything off the first ~8 sectors of the install media and copy it?)

 Setup a way to reboot/shutdown the computer (Reboot done, shutdown in progress)

 Get the time from the RTC